Hector2024/ops-reading-notes/reading5.md

 4. What are relative and absolute paths?
 What is special about starting with a ~ (tilde) or a ‘/’ character in the path?

+- Absoulute path will take you back to your home directory and a relative path will move you forward or backwards of where you are.
 - "using “/” at the start of your path means “starting from the root directory”."
 (Canonical, 2023)
 - "Using the tilde character (”~”) at the start of your path similarly means “starting from my home directory”."
 (Canonical, 2023)